 Here’s what one of my “work horse” sketchbooks looks like, if you’re curious!
 I have others, but this is the one I use daily.

 I hope you enjoyed the video!
-If you’d like to watch more videos like this one, here’s a few:
+If you’d like to watch more videos like this one, here’s a few (the newer ones are in much better quality):

 - Messy recycled mixed media sketchbook tour video